Simple skin care is best for managing acne

 Salicylic acid containing cleansers

 Salicylic acid works by getting into sebum – where it's needed to help unblock pores.
-Cleansing products that contain salicylic acid are available from Neutrogena, L'Oreal and Garnier.
+Cleansing products that contain salicylic acid are available from La Roche-Posay and L'Oreal.

 Salicylic acid helps dissolve, remove and prevent the formation of the keratin plug, which can help speed up the clearing of pimples and improve long-term control.

 For people with mild acne, a cleanser with salicylic acid might be all you need for your everyday control of acne.
 Remember to speak with a pharmacist or doctor before combining this with any other medicated products (such as prescription acne products or those containing benzoyl peroxide).

 This includes over the counter creams, gels or lotions, and those prescribed by your GP or dermatologist.

 It’s best to apply these after your skin has completely dried after cleansing.
 If treatments are applied to moist skin they’re more likely to cause irritation.

 You’ll get the greatest benefit if you apply your acne cream, gel or lotion to the entire skin region where you normally develop pimples.
 This is because these treatments also help to prevent new pimples from forming.
 A small pea-sized amount is usually all you need to treat the entire face.

 Be careful not to apply these treatments to sensitive skin areas (which are not usually affected by acne) such as the skin immediately around your eyes, lips and nostrils.